Data-Driven Strategies: Moving All Students Forward on the NJSLA - Adaptive - Math

 1. Data Interpretation for Instructional Impact:

-Teachers learn how to analyze high-level and item-specific NJSLA data, identify key evidence statements, and determine prerequisite knowledge to inform their lesson planning.
+Teachers learn how to analyze high-level and item-specific NJSLA-A data, identify key evidence statements, and determine prerequisite knowledge to inform their lesson planning.

 2. Deep Understanding of Assessment Types:

-Educators explore and deconstruct the three NJSLA item types (Type I, II, III), gaining insights into conceptual understanding, reasoning, and modeling to better prepare students for each question format.
+Educators explore and deconstruct the three NJSLA-A item types, gaining insights into conceptual understanding, reasoning, and modeling to better prepare students for each question format.

 3. Strategic, Student-Centered Planning: